Photo by Elisa Ventur on Unsplash

 4. Evaluate and implement strategies to hire women.

-Published reports indicate the pandemic hit working women harder than men.
-Some 25 percent of women have thought about cutting back on work or quitting work altogether.
+Many women have worried about daycare and transportation costs.
+At least 25 percent of women have thought about cutting back on work or quitting work altogether.

 This is especially true of working moms with children aged 10 and younger.
 This is why childcare benefits and flexible work schedules will help your operation.

-5. Focus on the concerns of people who fear returning to in-person work.
+5. Anticipate the concerns of people unique to your marketplace.

 You’ll need to understand the emotions of such people.
 Then offer flexible workplace solutions.